Last Updated: June 22, 2026

 Work on demand forecasting

 If the data is handy, look at historical sales data from last year’s back-to-school promotions to anticipate incoming demand.
-Leave wiggle room depending on unprecedented trends, but the primary goal is to not drastically overstock or understock.
+Leave wiggle room depending on unprecedented trends, but the primary goal is not to drastically overstock or understock.

 For a roadmap, research competitors.
 Figure out when top competitor promotions start and decide if it’s more strategic to follow their lead or take a pause.
 If you need a direct example, look at the impending pumpkin spice latte battle between rivals Starbucks and Dunkin’.